Architecture of Angola: Angola’s housing

-When the civil war ended in Angola, President Jose Eduardo Dos Santos Angola built one million homes.
+When the civil war ended in Angola, President Jose Eduardo Dos Santos of Angola built one million homes.
 Because most of the country's houses were destroyed due to the long civil war, the people at that time had serious housing shortages.
 A total of 100,000 hectares of land near Luanda, Benguela, Namibe, Lubango and Malange were planned for housing, and the projects were mostly contracted by Chinese companies.
 Kilamba is a superstar city with 710 buildings and 20,000 apartments built in September 2012.
 In the first stage, 28 urban blocks were built.
 The northeast of North Luanda provides accommodation for nearly thirty thousand people.
 In 2009, the Housing Development Fund was set up by the Angolan government to help provide low-income families with social housing.
 However, FFH investments are targeted only at government workers in national housing projects, such as in the new city of Kiramba.
 The loan is extended for 30 years at a rate of 3%.